Engee documentation

 Filtered output signal.

-The Discrete FIR Filter block outputs real and complex signals of any numeric data type supported by Engee.
+Block Discrete FIR Filter outputs real and complex signals of any numeric data type supported by Engee.

-When Sample time is set to -1, the interval between steps of the output calculation is the same as the interval of the input signal In.
+When the parameters are set to -1, the interval between the output signal calculation steps coincides with the interval of the input signal IN_1.
+Sample time value -1, the interval between steps of the output signal calculation coincides with the interval of the input signal IN_1.

 Parameters

-Specify the vector of coefficients for the transfer function.
+Specify a vector of coefficients for the transfer function.
 The filter coefficients must be specified as a string vector.
-When a vector-string of filter coefficients is specified, the block applies a single filter to the input.
+If you specify a vector-string of filter coefficients, the block applies a single filter to the input.
 To apply multiple filters to the same input, specify a coefficient matrix where each row represents a different set of filter coefficients.

 Numerator

-Initial filter states as a scalar, vector or matrix.
+Filter initial states as a scalar, vector, or matrix.
 See Specifying Initial States for details.

 InitialStates